 If your treatment plan includes genetic testing, then this will happen during this phase.

-The embryo transfer takes place 5 days after egg collection.
+The frozen embryo transfer takes place 5 days after egg collection.
 The embryos are monitored carefully in the Embryoscope by our Embryologists.
 The procedure can feel like a smear test, but it takes longer: around 15 minutes.
 A tiny drop of culture medium containing one or two embryos is carefully deposited in the uterus using a thin catheter.

 If you decided before treatment to store any further good quality embryos for further cycles, you’ll be consulted again, and it will happen at this stage.

-We appreciate how difficult this two-week wait can be.
+At TFP fertility clinic we appreciate how difficult this two-week wait can be.
 Please call us at any time if you are concerned; no worry is too small.
 It’s a good idea to make plans for after embryo transfer to help you feel more in control.
 Try to live life as normally as possible.

 If you’re pregnant, we schedule a scan in the clinic at around six to eight weeks.
 If everything looks good, then you’re discharged to your GP.